luk3yx/minetest-flow/doc/manual-positioning.md

 }
 ```

-Note that you cannot nest layouted elements (like `gui.VBox`) inside
+Note that you should not nest layouted elements (like `gui.VBox`) inside
 `gui.Container`.